numba/numba/docs/src/index.rst

 NumbaPro
 ========

-NumbaPro is an enhanced version of Numba which adds premium features and functionality that allow developers to rapidly create optimized code that integrates well with NumPy.
+`NumbaPro` is an enhanced version of `Numba <http://docs.continuum.io/numba/index.html>`_ which adds premium features and functionality that allow developers to rapidly create optimized code that integrates well with `NumPy <http://www.numpy.org>`_.

-With NumbaPro, Python developers can define NumPy ufuncs and generalized ufuncs in Python, which are compiled to machine code dynamically and loaded on the fly.
+With NumbaPro, Python developers can define NumPy `ufuncs` and generalized `ufuncs` in Python, which are compiled to machine code dynamically and loaded on the fly.
 Additionally, NumbaPro offers developers the ability to target multicore and GPU architectures with Python code for both ufuncs and general-purpose code.